-- A. No discharge of sewage, industrial wastes, toxic wastes, other wastes, cooling water or residues from potable water treatment plants shall cause or contribute to a violation of these wastewater discharge requirements, or preclude the attainment of any designated use of the main stem waters of the Ohio River. - B. Each holder of an individual NPDES permit shall post and maintain a permanent marker at the establishment under permit as follows: - 1.
+- A. No discharge of sewage, industrial wastes, toxic wastes, other wastes, cooling water or residues from potable water treatment plants shall cause or contribute to a violation of these wastewater discharge requirements, shall or preclude the attainment of any designated use of the main stem waters of the Ohio River, or cause or contribute to a violation of the water quality criteria set forth in Chapter 3. - B. Each holder of an individual NPDES permit shall post and maintain a permanent marker at the establishment under permit as follows: - 1.
 A marker shall be posted on the stream bank at each outfall discharging directly to the Ohio River. - 2.
 The marker shall consist of, at a minimum, the name of the establishment to which the permit was issued, the permit number, and the outfall number.
-The information shall be printed in letters not less than two inches in height.

-3. The marker shall be a minimum of two feet by two feet and shall be a minimum of three feet above ground level.
+The information shall be printed in letters not less than two inches in height. - 3.
+The marker shall be a minimum of two feet by two feet and shall be a minimum of three feet above ground level.